The Pros (And Cons) Of Having An Underground Propane Tank

 A floating tank is exactly what it sounds like - a tank that begins floating because it is not adequately secured and because of excess water.

 If a tank floats, the results can be disastrous:

 Damage to your yard and landscaping

-Thankfully, tanks can be completely submerged in water as long as they are appropriately strapped and ballasted.
+Thankfully, tanks can be completely submerged in water without damage as long as they are appropriately strapped and ballasted.